At the Immigrant's Table

 Adapting Muffins to be Gluten-Free

-Since I’ve adopted a gluten-free diet, there are tons of foods that I’ve craved and missed.
-However, I’ve started to slowly discover ways to turn my favorite recipes into gluten-free dishes (like these gluten-free samosas).
+Since I've adopted a gluten-free diet, there are tons of foods that I've craved and missed.
+However, I've started to slowly discover ways to turn my favorite recipes into gluten-free dishes, like my gluten free chocolate chip banana bread.

 Luckily, turning these banana chocolate chip muffins into a gluten-free treat couldn't have been easier.
 With quality gluten-free flour like King Arthur Flour or Bob's Red Mill, you'll hardly notice that these muffins are gluten-free.

-• Bananas: Provide natural sweetness and moisture; overripe bananas work best.
+• Bananas: Provide natural sweetness and moisture; overripe bananas (or even frozen bananas) work best and make the banana muffins extra sweet.

 • Butter or coconut oil: Use either for fat content; butter for richness or coconut oil for a dairy-free option.